Pendekatan Truss Morphometric Dalam Menganalisis Kekerabatan Populasi Cherax quadricarinatus (Von Martens, 1868) Di Perairan Jawa

 Freshwater crayfish (Cherax quadricarinatus) is originate from Australia and Papua New Guinea waters.
 Morphometric measurement is one of the technique for differentiating body shape from a population.
 This study aimed to analyze the population kinship of freshwater crayfish in West Java with truss morphometric approach.
 Several morphometric characters were conducted measurement with a total of 133 individuals including 20 individuals from Darma Dam, 38 individuals from Kemang Lake, and 75 individuals from Kemuning Lake.
 The result of cluster analysis was obtained that the population of Cherax quadricarinatus from Kemuning Lake had closer relation with Kemang Lake than with Darma Reservoir.
 The differences in morphometric characters were alleged to be caused by differences of environmental conditions in three populations.
 Discriminant analysis showed that C. quadricarinatus from Darma Reservoir, Kemang Lake, and Kemuning Lake appropriately classified as 100%, 63.2%, and 76% respectively.
 Meanwhile, there were four main characters that differentiated the population from the three locations (C4, B5, D6, and A6).

-After the article is submitted and published in this journal, it is fully copyrighted by the Tropical Fisheries Management Journal.
-If excerpts from other copyrighted works are included, the author must obtain written permission from the copyright owner and give credit to the source in the article.
-Then, the writer or reader is allowed to copy, share, and redistribute articles/material in any form.
-But it must still include the appropriate source and credit because the article in this journal is licensed by Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA).
+After the article is submitted and published in this journal, it is fully copyrighted by the Journal of Tropical Fisheries Management.
+If excerpts from other copyrighted works are included, authors must obtain written permission from the copyright owner and give credit to the source in the article.
+Then, authors or reader is allowed to copy, share, and redistribute articles/material in any form.
+But it must still include the appropriate source and credit because the article in this journal is licensed by Creative Commons Attribution 4.0 International License (CC BY 4.0).